tannewt/wa-law.org/bill/2021-22/sb/5299/1/README.md

     b.
 Course equivalency requirements adopted by the office of the superintendent of public instruction to implement this section.

+4. [Empty]

-**(4)(a) For purposes of meeting graduation requirements under RCW 28A.230.090, a student may substitute a computer science course aligned to state computer science learning standards as an alternative to a third year mathematics or third year science course if:**
+    a. **For purposes of meeting graduation requirements under RCW 28A.230.090, a student may substitute a computer science course aligned to state computer science learning standards as an alternative to a third year mathematics or third year science course if:**

-**(i) Prior to the substitution, the school counselor provides the student and the student's parent or guardian with written notification of the consequences of the substitution on postsecondary opportunities;**
+        i. **Prior to the substitution, the school counselor provides the student and the student's parent or guardian with written notification of the consequences of the substitution on postsecondary opportunities;**

-**(ii) The student, the student's parent or guardian, and the student's school counselor or principal agree to the substitution; and**
+        ii. **The student, the student's parent or guardian, and the student's school counselor or principal agree to the substitution; and**

-**(iii) The substitution is aligned with the student's high school and beyond plan.**
+        iii. **The substitution is aligned with the student's high school and beyond plan.**

-**(b) A substitution permitted under this subsection (4) may only be used once per student.**
+    b. **A substitution permitted under this subsection (4) may only be used once per student.**

 ## Section 2
-> This section modifies an existing section.
+> This section modifies existing section [28A.230.090](/rcw/28A_common_school_provisions/28A.230_compulsory_coursework_and_activities.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.230_compulsory_coursework_and_activities.md) for context.

 1. The state board of education shall establish high school graduation requirements or equivalencies for students, except as provided in RCW 28A.230.122 and 28A.655.250 and except those equivalencies established by local high schools or school districts under RCW 28A.230.097.
 The purpose of a high school diploma is to declare that a student is ready for success in postsecondary education, gainful employment, and citizenship, and is equipped with the skills to be a lifelong learner.